 Frequently Asked Questions

-Once organizations submit their application, a Selection Committee of AAPI identifying philanthropists, academics, community leaders, and celebrity judges will select a minimum of 10 finalists, and the public will vote for the grand prize winners.
+Once organizations submit their application, a Selection Committee of AAPI identifying activists, philanthropists, academics, community leaders, and entrepreneurs will select a minimum of 10 finalists, and the public will vote for the amount of funding each finalist receives.

 The history of the term Asian American and Pacific Islander (AAPI) is nuanced and we seek to be intentional and inclusive.